 Learn How to Make Oat Flour to use in gluten-free baking and cooking.
-A homemade whole grain flour to use in a variety of recipes!
+A homemade gluten-free flour that is delicious in sweet and savory recipes!

-Oat flour is a great gluten-free staple for both baking and cooking.
+Oat flour is a great gluten-free staple for a variety of recipes.

 If you are new to going gluten-free or have been for quite some time, making it at home is a quick and easy way to ensure that you always have some on hand.

 Oats are naturally gluten-free.
-But due to the way oats are processed, there is often cross-contamination.
+However, due to the way they are processed, there is often cross-contamination.
 This can take place during harvesting, processing, packaging, or in storage.

 - Bob's Red Mill